List of Indian Golden Globe Award winners and nominees

 Various Indian artists and films have received or been nominated for the Golden Globe Awards in different categories.
 At the 16th Golden Globe Awards, V. Shantaram's 1957 Hindi-language film Do Aankhen Barah Haath (Two Eyes, Twelve Hands) won the Samuel Goldwyn International Film Award.
 At the 40th Golden Globe Awards 1982 English-language biographical film Gandhi, an international co-production between NFDC India and the United Kingdom, won Golden Globe for Best Foreign Film.

 At the 66th Golden Globe Awards, Indian composer A. R. Rahman won the Best Original Score for Slumdog Millionaire.
-At the 80th Golden Globe Awards, the Telugu language film RRR got nominated for two categories including Best Non-English Language Film; and the Indian composer M. M. Keeravani won the Best Original Song for "Naatu Naatu".
+At the 80th Golden Globe Awards, the Telugu language film RRR got nominated for two categories including Best Non-English Language Film; and the Indian composer M. M. Keeravani and lyricist Chandrabose won the Best Original Song for "Naatu Naatu".